Mexique : une terre de disparu.e.s

 How can we give voice to a tragedy that official accounts struggle to grasp?
 Spend an evening discovering individual and collective stories and field investigations into violence and disappearances in Mexico.

-The Fondation Maison des Sciences de l'Homme is organising an evening presentation of the book Les disparus du Mexique (The Disappeared of Mexico).
+The Fondation Maison des Sciences de l'Homme is organising an evening presentation of the book Mexique : une terre de disparu.e.s (Mexico: land of the vanished).

 This ‘Livres en dialogue’ session will welcome Sabrina Melenotte, in conversation with a journalist.